We all know the struggles of packing for a trip, crossing off the mental checklist of clothes and toiletries.

 “I was having really bad knee pain this summer for a week and then it just went away.
 Like I recover really fast because of the foods I think I’m putting into my body,” said Duhamel.
 “There’s not really a finger on why, what it is, but any of the vegan athletes that I’ve read about or come in contact with, seem to have this remarkable rate of recovery after a tough workout or something like that.”

 Describing herself as focused and self-motivated, since becoming vegan Duhamel has gone from having no nutritional knowledge whatsoever to studying holistic nutrition for two years at the Canadian School of Natural Nutrition after discovering her passion for food.
-She recently launched her healthy living blog, Lutz of Greens.
+She has her own healthy living blog, Lutz of Greens.